-Family/Estate is responsible to arrange and pay transport to our facility at Duke University Campus in Durham, NC by a funeral home, mortuary service or mortuary transport service.
-We recommend a service with cold storage in case the death occurs over a night or weekend when our facility is closed.
+A mortuary transport or funeral home with cold storage will need to be involved in case the death occurs over a night or weekend when our facility is closed.

-- 1. We recommend researching a transport service of your choice ahead of time if you are planning your donation.
+- 1. We recommend researching a transport service of your choice ahead of time if you are planning your donation; call us if you will need financial assistance.
 Different funeral homes and mortuary transport services provide different services at a wide range of costs.
 It is helpful to provide the phone numbers of your chosen service to family members in your planning documents.
 We will coordinate with the service to help them get the body to our facility.
-Our program will do our best to help your loved ones find a transport option if you have not designated one, but we cannot guarantee the best option for your situation.
-Please note: if it is a financial hardship to the family/estate to pay for funeral transport if we accept a donation, please let us know as soon as possible in the process, we may have resources to assist your family but cannot guarantee. - 2.
+Our program will do our best to help your loved ones find a transport option if you have not designated one.
+But we cannot guarantee the best option for your situation.
+If it is a financial hardship to the family/estate to pay for funeral transport please let us know as soon as possible in the process, we may have resources to assist your family but cannot guarantee we can pay full costs of some funeral homes. - 2.
 In the case that we are unable to accept a donor's body due to certain medical conditions, weight, timing or other factors, we recommend having an alternative plan, which may involve cremation or burial. - 3.
 If a donor lives or dies far from North Carolina, we recommend finding an alternative program in your community.
 If the donor feels strongly about donating to Duke University, find a funeral home that can to fly or transport the body within 3 days of death.
 But please be aware, we may still need to decline.